 - we are not to walk as unwise, but as wise, making the most of every opportunity (5:15)

-Each of these verses brought an action word to my mind: Remember, Renew, Respond.
+Each of these verses brought these action words to mind: Remember, Renew, Respond.

 Make the most of every opportunity to walk in love and begin to practice the following: